awsdocs/elb-network-load-balancers-user-guide/doc_source/create-listener.md

 1. Choose **Save**\.

-1. \[TLS listeners\] To add an optional certificate list for use with the SNI protocol, see [Add Certificates to the Certificate List](listener-update-certificates.md#add-certificates)\.
+1. \[TLS listeners\] To add an optional certificate list for use with the SNI protocol, see [Add certificates to the certificate list](listener-update-certificates.md#add-certificates)\.

 **To add a listener using the AWS CLI**
 Use the [create\-listener](https://docs.aws.amazon.com/cli/latest/reference/elbv2/create-listener.html) command to create the listener\.